xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

  default-map remote-password <encrypted password>
 ```
 ## IOS-XR
-To allow IOS-XR to communicate with NSO, it is required to install the K9 (Crypto support) package if you decide to use the CLI NED, you will have to also install the MGBL (SNMP/Netconf/telemetry, etc.) package if you decide to use the Netconf NED.
+To allow IOS-XR to communicate with NSO using the CLI NED, it is required to install the K9 (Crypto support) package.
+If you decide to use the Netconf NED, you will have to also install the MGBL (SNMP/Netconf/telemetry, etc.) in addition to the K9 package.
 A base configuration that enables these features should also be placed onto the device.
 The example described in this blog use the management interface to communicate with the NSO server, it is imperative to keep the ip address and device name constant after registering the device with NSO.
 ## ZTP
-ZTP has supports for both shell and python scripts, IOS-XR comes with an rich environment of shell tools and python libraries.
+ZTP has support for both shell and python scripts, IOS-XR comes with an rich environment of shell tools and python libraries.
 In this example we will use a python based ZTP script and will leverage the python-netclient, python-json and the embedded ztp_helper libraries to provision the device in NSO.
 The python-netclient package provides us access to the urllib, urllib2 and base64 libraries, the python-json package allows us to manipulate json data efficiently.
 ## Flow of Operation
 ![ZTP-NSO.png]({{site.baseurl}}/images/ZTP-NSO.png)